John Knox Laughton: Family

-Sir John Knox Laughton died at his home at Wimbledon on 14 September 1915, aged 85.
+Laughton died at his home at Wimbledon on 14 September 1915, aged 85.

 Academic career

 Laughton was educated at the Royal Institution School, Liverpool, and then at Caius College, Cambridge, graduating BA (34th wrangler) in 1852.
 He served with the Royal Navy as a civilian shipboard instructor teaching mathematics, science and navigation, and saw combat in the Baltic and Far East campaigns.
 In 1866 he finished his sea days by going ashore to teach at the Royal Naval College in Portsmouth.
-When the College moved to the new Royal Naval College, Greenwich, in 1873, Laughton moved with it to become Head of the Department of Meteorology and Marine Surveying.
+When the college moved to the new Royal Naval College, Greenwich, in 1873, Laughton moved with it to become head of the department of meteorology and marine surveying.

 In the 1870s Laughton turned more and more to teaching and lecturing on history, delivering a now famous lecture to the Royal United Services Institute (RUSI) in 1874 on the importance of actually analysing historical events, rather than merely reporting events chronologically.
 This was a new idea at the time and would not have been seen then as stating the obvious, as perhaps it would today.
 With this new approach, Laughton ‘acted as a catalyst for [the] entire intellectual development' of naval history as an independent discipline.

 During his time as a lecturer in naval history, Laughton was undoubtedly an influence on the more famous naval historian-strategists of his age – Alfred Thayer Mahan, Julian Corbett and Herbert Richmond.
 Mahan, who has been described as "one of Laughton's disciples", wrote of him that "He probably knows more naval history than any English speaking man living".
-In 1885 he left the Royal Navy to accept the position of Professor of Modern History at King's College, London.
+In 1885 he left the Royal Navy to accept the position of professor of modern history at King's College, London.
 He succeeded in convincing the Admiralty to allow limited public access to their archives.
 Together with Admiral Cyprian Bridge, Laughton co-founded the Navy Records Society in 1893.
 He was the Society's first Secretary, and was knighted for his work in 1907.

 Laughton died at the age of 85 on 14 September 1915 and was buried at sea in the Thames Estuary from the decks of HMS Conqueror.